durgaprasad-04/StreamlitTitanic/README.md

 **Features:**

-Preprocessing of the Titanic dataset (handling missing values, feature engineering), Training an XGBoost model to predict survival Interactive web app for making predictions on new data Visualization of the prediction results
+Preprocessing of the Titanic dataset (handling missing values, feature engineering).

+Training an XGBoost model to predict survival.

+Interactive web app for making predictions on new data.

+Visualization of the prediction results.

 **Technologies Used:**

-XGBoost: For model training and predictions
+XGBoost: For model training and predictions.
-Streamlit: For building and deploying the web app
+Streamlit: For building and deploying the web app.
-Pandas: For data manipulation and preprocessing
+Pandas: For data manipulation and preprocessing.
-Numpy: For numerical computations
+Numpy: For numerical computations.
-scikit-learn: For handling pipelines, transformers, and preprocessing
+scikit-learn: For handling pipelines, transformers, and preprocessing.